dimalypai/mil-masters-thesis-chalmers/docs/report/05_FunLang.md

 The first six functions are for reading values of several built-in types from the standard input and printing them to the standard output.
-They work in the `IO` monad. `evalState` and `execState` are for running computations in the `State` monad.
+They work in the `IO` monad.
+The functions `evalState` and `execState` are for running computations in the `State` monad.
 They both take one such computation and an initial state value.
-`evalState` returns the value of the computation as the result and `execState` returns the value of the state itself.
+The difference is that `evalState` returns the value of the computation as the result and `execState` returns the value of the state itself.
 Note, there is no `runState` similar to the one in Haskell, since it would require support for tuples in FunLang, which was omitted for simplicity.
 The last three functions are for working with state inside a stateful computation.
 They allow to read the state value, overwrite it and modify it with a function.

 It is worth highlighting, that unfortunately, FunLang does not support combining monads in any way.
+In spite of this property of FunLang, combining monads in MIL is used extensively, as we will describe in the "Code generation" section.
+Moreover, some features of FunLang, like the ability to run stateful computations with `evalState` and `execState` inside of any computation influences the representation of effects in MIL code quite significantly.

 ### Exceptions